-You can assign a benchmark rating by simply overwriting the relevant orange figure in the right hand Benchmarking Rating column.
-This is not automatically calculated or imported, so will need to be based on benchmark analysis performed independently either by your own organisation or an external service provider.
+You can assign a benchmark rating by simply overwriting the relevant figure in the right-hand Benchmarking Rating column.
+This is not automatically calculated or imported, so needs to be based on benchmark analysis performed independently either by your own organisation or an external service provider.